nadiao9188/github-tutorial/README.md

 ---
 ## Git vs. GitHub
+Git and Github are great ways to manage and keep track of your code and most developers use them.
-* Git is a version control system that keep snapshots (earlier versions) of code
+* Git is a version control system that keep "snapshots" (earlier versions) of code
   * Runs in the command line
-* Github stores code in the cloud (the internet)
+* Github is a website(cloud) that stores code on the internet
+  * Runs in the command line
-  * You can visually track your changes on Git
+  * You can visually track your changes from Git as well as other peoples changes on their projects
   * Makes collaborating on files easier

 **_Git does not require Github but Github requires Git_**